 The magic mushroom landscape has launched a research race for companies evaluating new treatments connecting psychedelics and mental health.

-Psychedelics and mental health: Psychedelic use ingredients
+Psychedelics and mental health: Psychedelic ingredients to know

 - LSD (lysergic acid diethylamide)